joelhawksley/identity/talks/2021/slides.md

 ---

 #  Partial / ViewModel

-^ The most common case for using ViewComponents is in place of a partial or ViewModel.
+^ But the most common case for using ViewComponents is in place of a partial or ViewModel.

-^ Otherwise, we don't.

 ^ PAUSE